Skip to content

 # END LEGACY SUPPORT

-cached_model = self._load_expanded_model_from_cache(json_file_name, force_download)
+iod_model = self._load_iod_model_from_cache(iod_model_path, force_download)

-if cached_model is not None:
+if not self.expand and iod_model is not None:

 total_steps = 4 # 1=download, 2=parse IOD, 3=build modules, 4=save